fChristenson/My-life-as-a-programmer/README.md

 ## Pending questions

-> Fredrik, Could you please share your views on negotiation ?

-Negotiation can depend a lot on context - [My current thinking] 1 - If you're direct employee asking for Raise  may depend on (a) Performance (b) A lot of x,y,z factors 2 - When you're a freelancer asking for raise in Rate/hr can be configured by dev as they can choose what project to take, right?
-3 - You're working as a contract developer [consultant but not to be confused with Sr Staff Engineer] - Where you work for a company through a 3rd party company.
-I found out even though my performance was really good, I was getting paid less than the Jr's I have had interviewed and which sucks.
-I do understand that it's how this system works but can we expect fairness?.
-What are your thoughts on this?

-> Hey Fredrik.
-If you had your own IT company, what would your hiring process look like ?

-> Fredrik, What's your opinion on ReasonML & React Reason  & react after Jordan Walke quit facebook to go it alone?

-> Fredrik, do you think that programmers in general live poor social life?

 > I'm a software engineer who works mostly on Java.
 What can I start doing now that will help me in my career in long run?

 > Am I learning too slow that I know dependency injection, decoupling, weak/soft reference and code coverage only after 2+ years of work experience?